khalidrahmani/jaderp/doc/search_view.rst

   to be created and losing everything).

-* Improve the looks and behaviors of the view, and the fit within OpenERP Web's new design.
+* Improve the looks and behaviors of the view, and the fit within Jad Web's new design.

 The internal structure of the faceted search is inspired by `VisualSearch <http://documentcloud.github.com/visualsearch/>`_ [#previous]_.

-As does VisualSearch, the new search view is based on `Backbone`_ and makes significant use of Backbone's models and collections (OpenERP Web's widgets make a good replacement for Backbone's own views).
-As a result, understanding the implementation details of the OpenERP Web 7 search view also requires a basic understanding of Backbone's models, collections and events.
+As does VisualSearch, the new search view is based on `Backbone`_ and makes significant use of Backbone's models and collections (Jad Web's widgets make a good replacement for Backbone's own views).
+As a result, understanding the implementation details of the Jad Web 7 search view also requires a basic understanding of Backbone's models, collections and events.